 - Grow your grass a little bit longer in summer.
 Taller grass holds water better and will stay greener for longer.
 Keep up with mowing to help control any weeds.

 - Let the lawn go brown - it won’t die off completely but will spring back to life when it rains again.

-- Use a timer with your sprinkler and make sure you position your sprinklers so the water lands on your lawn or garden, not paved areas or unsuspecting neighbours.
+- Always use a timer with your sprinkler and position so the water lands on your garden, not paved areas or unsuspecting neighbours.

-- Consider reducing the amount of lawn in your yard by planting shrubs and ground covers appropriate to your site and region.
+- Reduce the amount of lawn in your yard by planting shrubs and ground covers appropriate to your site and region.

 Want to learn more ways to look after your lawn?
 Watch KJ the Turf Manager for FMG Stadium Waikato and Seddon Park as he shows you how to keep your lawn looking great in the hottest and driest part of the year.